 The organization has two websites; one for the school and one for its outreach program, the Harwood Art Center.
 These two sites provide a wealth of information; you are strongly encouraged to visit both sites regularly.
-One of the most important features of the school's website is the Parent Portal, where you will find quick links to forms, school updates, the school calendar, and more.
+One of the most important features of the school's website is the link to our Student Portal hosted by SchoolCues, where you will find school communications, forms, classroom sign-ups, the school calendar, and more.